Dexalot/dexalot-docs/docs/contracts/Portfolio.md

 **Abstract contract to be inherited in PortfolioMain and PortfolioSub**

-Dexalot is omni chain and ERC20less.
-As of November, 2024 it is connected to Avalanche C-Chain (mainnet), Dexalot L1 (previously subnet), Arbitrum, Base and Gunzilla L1.
-Dexalot’s contracts don’t bridge any coins or tokens among any chains, but rather lock them in the PortfolioMain contract in the originating chain and then communicate the users’ holdings to its counter part smart sontracts in the Dexalot L1 for trading purposes without needing to deploy ERC20 contacts in Dexalot L1for the tokens in question.
+Dexalot lives in a dual chain environment.
+Avalanche Mainnet C-Chain (mainnet) and Avalanche supported Dexalot Subnet (subnet).
+Dexalot’s contracts don’t bridge any coins or tokens between these two chains, but rather lock them in the PortfolioMain contract in the mainnet and then communicate the users’ holdings to its smart contracts in the subnet for trading purposes.
+Dexalot is bridge agnostic.
+You will be able to deposit with one bridge and withdraw with another.
+Having said that, LayerZero is the sole bridge provider at the start.
-Dexalot is bridge agnostic and currently supports ICM and LayerZero.
-You can deposit with Avalanche&#x27;s ICM and withdraw with LayerZero.
+More bridges can be added in the future as needed.
-Because of this novel architecture, a Dexalot L1 wallet can only house ALOT token and nothing else.
+Because of this novel architecture, a subnet wallet can only house ALOT token and nothing else.
 That&#x27;s why the subnet wallet is referred to as the “Gas Tank”.
 All assets will be handled inside the PortfolioSub smart contract in the subnet.
 PortfolioBridgeMain and PortfolioBridgeSub are bridge aggregators in charge of sending/receiving messages